Catallactic/catallactic-site/docs/whitepaper.md

 The volume of each benefit should be estimated in relation to the project capitalization but we think they are interesting enough to invite providers to accept the challenge in an incremental manne.
 You can learn about benefits for consumers and the society as a whole on chapter 16.

-### 13.6.
-Typical Project Description

-CryptoCommodity is the first initiative to build non-fiat stablecoins focused on the real economy.
-The existing tools in the market have not been built specifically for the real economy so some level of customization as well as some new developments are required.
-According to the current availability, in order to determine the right pilot projects we can consider the following aspects:

-The <b>scope</b> of the project can can be municipal, regional, national or global as long there is a supply large enough to create a currency delivering its services in the same scope.

-Compliance with regulation, as described in section 13.2. is a must to decide to invest in a project. <b>Compliance</b> is a multifaceted aspect.
-Depending on the activities covered in each jurisdiction, it can be required comply with VASPs rules, crypto allowed as a payment method or ICO as authorized funding method.
-Some suitable countries / region can be: Argentina, El Salvador, Panama.

-The stakeholders of typical CryptoCommodity Project should be a provider of an <b>underlying asset</b> consumed by many customers.
-The underlaying asset must comply with description on section .
-Candidates are energy providers, LPG providers, water providers, mining providers, agrocommodities providers.
-At time of writing this whitepaper, crypto is not yet integrated in corporate payment processes so B2B providers are probably not yet ready for CryptoCommodity Projects.
-Therefore, the ideal CryptoCommodity issuer at this point is a <b>B2C provider</b> of an conformant asset.

-Finally, the current limitations on <b>wallets</b> availability must also be considered as a work in progress for future improvement.
-Wallets packaged as mobile apps are suitable to operate CryptoCommodity tokens.
-A cheaper alternative could rechargeable gift cards.

 <br/><br/><div class="divider div-transparent div-dot"></div><br/><br/><br/>